Baltimore District Levee Safety Program

 Baltimore District's levee systems are located on its Levee Safety Program web page.
 In addition, the National Levee Database houses all of the known levees across the nation and includes risk assessment information and maps of inundation areas.
 Levees can be searched for by location.

-Does the Corps fix the deficiences it finds along a levee during an inspection?
+Expand List item 10374Collapse List item 10374 Does USACE fix the deficiencies it finds along a levee during an inspection?

 Flood risk management is a shared responsibility.
 All entities can contribute toward flood risk management from the federal government to the local levee sponsor to a community-based approach down to the homeowner.
 Resources for flood risk management are not just monetary; they can also include education and planning.